ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 The `3161-ctt` COSE _unprotected_ header parameter MUST be used for the mode described in {{sec-cose-then-timestamp}}.

+The `3161-ctt` unprotected header parameter contains a DER-encoded RFC3161 TimeStampToken wrapped in a CBOR byte string (Major type 2).

 The message imprint sent in the request to the TSA MUST be either:

 * the hash of the signature field of the `COSE_Sign1` message.